Skip to main content

 Overriding the CORS Header Processing

 The default CORS header processing does not do any filtering and simply passes the CORS header to the external server and returns the response.
-You may want to restrict access to origins in a domain allow list or restrict the allowed request methods.
 You do this by overriding the OnHandleCorsRequest() method in your REST service class.

 For information on implementing the OnHandleCorsRequest() method, see Defining OnHandleCorsRequest().